elixir-lang/elixir/lib/elixir/pages/Typespecs.md

 ## Defining a type

+The `@type`, `@typep`, and `@opaque` module attributes can be used to define new types:

     @type type_name :: type
     @typep type_name :: type
     @opaque type_name :: type

 A type defined with `@typep` is private.
 An opaque type, defined with `@opaque` is a type where the internal structure of the type will not be visible, but the type is still public.

-Types can be parameterized by defining variables as parameters, these variables can then be used to define the type.
+Types can be parameterized by defining variables as parameters; these variables can then be used to define the type.

     @type dict(key, value) :: [{key, value}]